ServiceInnovationLab/smartstart-frontend/README.md

 ### Required command line arguments for the build

-There are two required command line arguements that must be provided with the `npm run build` command.
-A set of command line arguments specified to npm run needs a preceeding ` -- ` first.
+There are two required command line arguments that must be provided with the `npm run build` command.
+A set of command line arguments specified to npm run needs a preceding ` -- ` first.

 #### endpoint

 This specifies the path to the content API.
 It should be a local path, or an URL.

-For example for the govt.nz test API endpoint:
+For example for the govt.nz API endpoint:

-`npm run build -- --endpoint https://govtnz-test1.cwp.govt.nz/BoacAPI/v1/all`
+`npm run build -- --endpoint https://www.govt.nz/BoacAPI/v1/all`

 #### piwik